 24” Round Stainless Steel Gas Fire Pit Burner Ring Kit

 You will also need other materials for the pedestal that will serve as your fire pit or in-ground materials.
 You can choose if you want your pit to be made of stones, bricks, tiles, or cement.
+Do you know how to assemble a propane fire kit?
+We have you covered there too.

 This is where you’ll have fun designing.
 If you are in a budget and don’t have the time to build and design your fire pit, you can choose to buy a pre-fabricated one or ready to install pit that is portable such as the: